MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Groups/Get-MgBetaGroupRejectedSender.md

 ## SYNOPSIS
 Get a list of users or groups that are in the rejected-senders list for this group.
-Users in the rejected senders list cannot post to conversations of the group (identified in the GET request URL).
+Users in the rejected senders list can't post to conversations of the group (identified in the GET request URL).
-Make sure you do not specify the same user or group in the rejected senders and accepted senders lists, otherwise you will get an error.
+Make sure you don't specify the same user or group in the rejected senders and accepted senders lists, otherwise you get an error.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgGroupRejectedSender](/powershell/module/Microsoft.Graph.Groups/Get-MgGroupRejectedSender?view=graph-powershell-1.0)
+This API is available in the following national cloud deployments.

 ## SYNTAX